Jun Hyo-seong: Misuse of the word 'democratization'

 During the May 14, 2013 broadcast of SBS Power FM's Choi Hwajung's Power Time, the four members of Secret participated in a game in which they were given two options and each member would say which one they preferred.
 The game was done in order to test the members' teamwork and see if they would agree on one thing and have the same set of answers.
 With the several pairs of choices given, the members of Secret were able to agree three times.
 After the MC declared this, Hyoseong then made a remark, stating:

 저희는 개성을 존중하는 팀이거든요. 민주화시키지 않아요.
 (You see, we are a team that respects individuality.
 We don't force democratization.)

 The term "Minjuhwa (민주화)", translated as democratization, defined as the transition from an authoritarian regime to a more democratic political regime, has been used by the conservative Ilbe online community as a slang term meaning 'the citizens create chaos', 'to destroy', or 'to oppress'.
 In response to this, netizens began claiming that Hyoseong has used the term "democratization" in a negative manner.
 Both TS Entertainment and Hyoseong apologized for using the word without knowing its meaning on Ilbe.

+The controversy did not subside immediately, netizens pointed out this was not merely a personal issue for Hyoseong, but rather a reflection of the flawed historical awareness of the younger generation.
+Media outlets similarly condemned the blunder, framing it as a demonstration of extreme carelessness and a lack of basic knowledge among young celebrities who blindly parroted internet trends without research.

+On May 20, 2013, Hyoseong issued another formal apology, explaining she had accidentally adopted the slang while monitoring online boards to check fan reactions.
+Seeing her own name attached to the phrase "democratized by Jun Hyoseong," she had mistakenly assumed it was a positive trending phrase meaning "to recommend something you like."
+Following the incident, the group’s public appearances were limited for a while, as several universities cancelled their scheduled festival performances citing student complaints against Hyoseong.
+She subsequently studied for and passed the official Korean History Proficiency Test.